 1. Acute Mountain Sickness

 There are always risks while traveling.
-Traveling with children is more risky.
+Traveling with children is riskier.
 Especially with the length of the travel is long.

-AMS is caused by lack of oxygen and air density in high altitudes.
+AMS is caused by a lack of oxygen and air density at high altitudes.
 You should learn about AMS and its symptoms before your trek.
 Don’t ignore the symptoms.

-The primary response of AMS is to descend to lower altitude.
+The primary response of AMS is to descend to a lower altitude.
 If the symptoms don’t fade away, halt your trek.
-Also get medical attention.
+Also, get medical attention.